-Madelaine Petsch Reveals the Self-Care Rituals Hidden in Her Busy Schedule
+The Self-Care Rituals Madelaine Petsch Can’t Live Without

 On Her Comfort Meal

 Actually, I’m really into spicy tomato soup.
 Isn’t that weird?
-I’m not really into comfort foods or anything like that.
+I’m not really into comfort foods or anything.
 I feel like I eat pretty clean.
-I’ve been plant based my whole life, but I like anything spicy.
+I’ve been plant-based my whole life, but I like anything spicy.
 And anything with a spicy soup is my kind of self-care.
 I want to feel like I’m bundled, especially in Vancouver where it’s so cold.
 You want to bundle up with a good book and some soup.

 On Fitness

-I have a personal trainer which I think kind of goes with the whole recharge thing because working out is one thing where I don’t want to be thinking.
-If I’m going to recharge, I want to have my brain completely turned off and with a trainer, I have the ability to do that.
+I have a personal trainer, which I think kind of goes with the whole recharge thing, because working out is one time when I don’t want to be thinking.
+If I’m going to recharge, I want to have my brain completely turned off, and with a trainer I have the ability to do that.
 Not everyone has the ability to do that, I totally understand that, and there are apps to help as well.

-But my personal trainer helps to turn my brain off for an hour and I don’t think about anything else except what she tells me think about and I love it.
+But my personal trainer helps to turn my brain off for an hour, and I don’t think about anything else except what she tells me to think about, and I love it.
 That’s my recharge moment and hour to myself even though I’m with someone else.

+I like to make everything a little bit of a ritual because I don’t have a lot of time to myself.

 On Makeup